Bulger, Pennsylvania

 Bulger is a census-designated place in Smith Township, Pennsylvania.
 A suburb of Pittsburgh, Bulger's 2020 census population was 379 residents.

-Bulger was a coal mining town and was the birthplace of football player Doug Russell. and home to Kyle Golik, a national football columnist and member of the Football Writers Association of America.
+Bulger was a coal mining town and was the birthplace of football player Doug Russell.
 Among the companies located in Bulger were the Pittsburgh Coal Company, the Bulger Block Coal Company, and the Verner Coal & Coke Company.

 Infrastructure

 Cycling

 Bulger is on the pathway of the Panhandle Trail, which runs from the Weirton, West Virginia area to the Rennerdale, Pennsylvania area.

 Roads

 Bulger is bisected by Pennsylvania State Route 4009, itself acting as the Main Street.
 Pennsylvania Route 576 contains an exit which serves Bulger and nearby communities via Beech Hollow Road.

 Airports

 Bulger's nearest airport is Pittsburgh International Airport, though general aviators also can use Allegheny County Airport.